andrewchambers/bupstash/doc/man/bupstash-put.1.md

   to `BUPSTASH_KEY`.

 * -e, --exec:
-  WHAT is a command to execute, where stdout is saved as an entry in the bupstash repository.
+  COMMAND is a command to execute, where stdout is saved as an entry in the bupstash repository.
 Only create the entry if the command exited with a successful status code.

 * --exclude PATTERN:
   Add an exclusion glob pattern to filter entries from the resulting tarball.
   The glob is matched against the absolute path of the directory entry.
-  This option may be passed multiple times, and is ignored if WHAT is not a directory.
+  This option may be passed multiple times, and is ignored if not uploading a directory snapshot.

 * --send-log PATH:
   Path to the send log file, defaults to one of the following, in order, provided